RafaelSolVargas/RafaelSolVargas/README.md

 ## Hi, my name is Rafael and these are my works

-- 🖥️ I'm currently learning and creating some FullStack Applications with React and NodeJs to practice
+- 🖥️ I'm currently learning and practicing some algorithms and data structures
 - 📧 You can contact me sending an email

 ##